-a blanket dispensation (the dispensation) in relation to school modernisation and any school transport issue be granted to all county councillors in accordance with and, subject to, the following provisions of this resolution:-

-- (a) the dispensation shall relate to all prejudicial interests under the Members Code of Conduct PROVIDED ALWAYS that the dispensation shall not apply where the councillor (irrespective of whether or not he/she is a member of the Cabinet or Scrutiny Committee) has a pecuniary prejudicial interest other than one that relates to out of school transport costs; - (b) "school modernisation" means any modernisation proposal being undertaken by or for the Cabinet in relation to both primary, secondary and special schools but does not include non-modernisation issues (e.g. the budget, inspection, employment matters, ICT, catering, cleaning, refurbishment, repair or property items); - (c) "school transport issue" means any issue relating to the planning, commissioning and procurement of transport for pupils attending primary, secondary and special schools both in and outside of Powys where the Council has a duty to provide such transport but does not include interests which are specific to a particular school, route or pupil unrelated to such review; - (d) "pecuniary prejudicial interest" means a prejudicial interest under the Members Code of Conduct which results in financial gain, or financial loss, either immediately, or in the foreseeable future, arising (in the case of school modernisation) from employment as a teacher or otherwise at a school or, (in the case of the school transport) from the Council's provision of school transport, to:- - (i) the councillor in question; or - (ii) someone with whom the councillor lives or has a close personal association e.g. close friends, close relatives, colleagues with whom the councillor has particularly strong connections, business associates and someone with whom the councillor has been in dispute with (NB1 Councillors should note however that "close personal association"
+RESC DLVED THAT: REASON FOR DECISION mode coun nket dispensation (the dispensation) in relation to school ernisation and any school transport issue be granted to all ty councillors in accordance with and, subject to, the wing provisions of this resolution:- To enable members to represent their constituents (a) the dispensation shall relate to all prejudicial interests under the Members Code of Conduct PROVIDED ALWAYS that the dispensation shall not apply where the councillor (irrespective of whether or not he/she is a member of the Cabinet or Scrutiny Committee) has a pecuniary prejudicial interest other than one that relates to out of school transport costs; in matters of great significance for Powys where they do not have a conflict of interest (b) "school modernisation" means any modernisation proposal being undertaken by or for the Cabinet in relation to both primary, secondary and special schools but does not include non-modernisation issues (e.g. the budget, inspection, employment matters, ICT, catering, cleaning, refurbishment, repair or property items); which is pecuniary; the committee being of the view that the grant of this (c) "school transport issue" means any issue relating to the planning, commissioning and procurement of transport for pupils attending primary, secondary and special schools both in and outside of Powys where the Council has a duty to provide such transport but does not include interests which are specific to a particular school, route or pupil unrelated to such review; blanket dispensation will not damage public confidence in the conduct of the Council's (d) "pecuniary prejudicial interest" means a prejudicial interest under the Members Code of Conduct which results in financial gain, or financial loss, either immediately, or in the foreseeable future, arising (in the case of school modernisation) from employment as a teacher or otherwise at a school or, (in the case of the school transport) from the Council's provision of school transport, to:- business. (i) the councillor in question; or (ii) someone with whom the councillor lives or has a close personal association e.g. close friends, close relatives, colleagues with whom the councillor has particularly strong connections, business associates and someone with whom the councillor has been in dispute with (NB1 Councillors should note however that "close personal association"